pypeit/PypeIt/doc/calibrations/heliocorr.rst

 Heliocentric Correction
 ***********************

-This document will describe how PypeIt imposes a heliocentric correction on each 1D spectrum extracted.

 Overview
 ========

-Nearly all analysis of the 1D spectra from astronomical objects will require one to remove the peculiar motion of the Earth.
+Nearly all analysis of the 1D spectra from astronomical objects will require one to remove the motion of the Earth with respect to the Sun; i.e. perform a heliocentric correction.
 In addition, one may wish to correct for the Solar System.
 The default in PypeIt is to impose a heliocentric correction to place the Earth within the Sun's reference frame.